havenstadrp/documentatie/docs/guide/jobs/vab.md

 ## Commands

-{% hint style="warning" %}
+!!! warning
     Only players with citizenid's found in the config can use these commands

 * /setmechanic - Hire a player as a mechanic